pukara-dev/culture/docs/core-values/index.md

 - **Don’t lie, please!**
 - Be faithful, humble and respectful

-## **Ability to adapt/adjust**
+## **Ability to Adapt and Adjust**

-We need to be able to change and remain flexible when encountering new or different circumstances.
+As a small startup, we often need to wear many hats to achieve our goals.
+It's crucial that we remain flexible and embrace change when faced with new or unexpected circumstances.

 Examples:

-- We might have to pivot our business strategy in response to changes in the market.
-Or maybe to adopt new technologies as they become available.
+- We may need to pivot our business strategy in response to market shifts or adopt new technologies/methodologies as they become available.
+One constant in our environment is change.
-- Willing to change internal processes/policies in order to better serve customers or employees
+- We might often need to rewrite or modify internal processes and policies, so it's important to remain adaptable in order to better serve our customers and employees.

 ## **Collaboration**

-Be happy to share your knowledge and offer advice, so we can contribute to our colleagues growth and deliver projects faster.
+Actively engage on sharing your knowledge and offer advice, as this helps contribute to the growth of your colleagues and enables us to deliver projects more efficiently.

 Examples:

-- We want employees to work together on projects and to share ideas and resources in order to achieve better outcomes
+- We encourage employees to collaborate on projects, sharing ideas and resources to achieve better results.
-- Cooperation and mutual support among employees
+- Cooperation and mutual support among employees are essential not only for accelerating progress but also for fostering a more empathetic and supportive work environment.

 ## **Communication**

-Clearly articulate your requirements and feelings to ensure mutual understanding and effective collaboration.

-Embrace frameworks for non-violent communication (NVC) to foster a respectful and productive environment.
+Clearly articulate your needs, expectations, and feelings to ensure mutual understanding and effective collaboration.
+Implement frameworks like [non-violent communication (NVC)](https://www.cnvc.org/) to foster a respectful and productive environment.

 Examples:

-- Don’t be violent and implement frameworks as non-violent communication
+- Practice clear, open communication by expressing your thoughts and needs without hostility, using frameworks such as Non-Violent Communication (NVC).
+- Provide constructive feedback in a way that encourages understanding and problem-solving, rather than conflict.
+- Actively listen to others, ensuring that everyone feels heard and valued during discussions.

 ## **Curiosity & Passion**

 Approach every day by asking questions, staying interested, and never stopping learning.

-"The desire to constantly question concepts and processes in order to improve.
-Curious people are willing to leave their comfort zone and explore the possibilities, as they know the path will lead to progress." (ref [here](https://medium.com/@casafari/building-a-company-based-on-good-values-curiosity-16292acb6fb1))
+"_The desire to constantly question concepts and processes in order to improve.
+Curious people are willing to leave their comfort zone and explore the possibilities, as they know the path will lead to progress._" (ref [here](https://medium.com/@casafari/building-a-company-based-on-good-values-curiosity-16292acb6fb1))

 Examples: